Fergus3763/UI-for-Dashboard/handover/HUB7_REQUIRED_FILES.md

 # 8️⃣ Availability (historical reference only — DO NOT REUSE CODE)

 22. *One-paragraph explanation from OWNER:*
-    - “The old ‘Availability Spoke’ repo existed historically but must NOT be used.
+    “The old ‘availability-spoke’ repo existed only as an early prototype.
-      It was an early prototype, failed repeatedly, and was superseded by
-      the clean rebuild planned under HUB #7.
-      It exists only as historical reference.
+     It repeatedly failed, was replaced during HUB#6 by a clean rebuild,
+     and must NOT be reused.
-      HUB #7 must ignore its code entirely.”
+     HUB #7 should ignore the old code entirely — it is archival only.”

 ---